Item 30: Write more than unit tests

 An Item about testing wouldn't be complete without repeating some common advice (which is mostly not Rust-specific):

-• As this Item has endlessly repeated, run all your tests in continuous integration on every change (with the exception of fuzz tests).
+• As this Item has endlessly repeated, run all your tests in CI on every change (with the exception of fuzz tests).

 • When you're fixing a bug, write a test that exhibits the bug before fixing the bug.
-That way you can be sure that the bug is fixed, and that it won't be accidentally re-introduced in future.
+That way you can be sure that the bug is fixed and that it won't be accidentally reintroduced in the future.

 • If your crate has features (Item 26), run tests over every possible combination of available features.

-• Write unit tests for comprehensive testing that includes testing of internal-only code; run with cargo test.
+• Write unit tests for comprehensive testing that includes testing of internal-only code.
+Run them with cargo test.

-• Write integration tests to exercise your public API; run with cargo test.
+• Write integration tests to exercise your public API.
+Run them with cargo test.

-• Write doc tests that exemplify how to use individual items in your public API; run with cargo test.
+• Write doc tests that exemplify how to use individual items in your public API.
+Run them with cargo test.

-• Write example programs that show how to use your public API as a whole; run with cargo test --examples or cargo run --example <name>.
+• Write example programs that show how to use your public API as a whole.
+Run them with cargo test --examples or cargo run --example <name>.

-• Write benchmarks if your code has significant performance requirements; run with cargo bench.
+• Write benchmarks if your code has significant performance requirements.
+Run them with cargo bench.

-• Write fuzz tests if your code is exposed to untrusted inputs; run (continuously) with cargo fuzz.
+• Write fuzz tests if your code is exposed to untrusted inputs.
+Run them (continuously) with cargo fuzz.

-2: If your code is a widely-used open-source crate, the Google OSS-Fuzz program may be willing to run fuzzing on your behalf.
+If your code is a widely used open source crate, the Google OSS-Fuzz program may be willing to run fuzzing on your behalf.